top of page

 Distance: 7 miles (round trip)

 The Miners track offers stunning views, even if you only manage to get part way up, making this a perfect choice for families with children.
-Sometimes it can be difficult for families to know if they will be able to complete the walk all the way up to Snowdon's summit, but taking the Miners track will still give you a glimpse of the Snowdon summit and opportunity to take some beautiful photos of the Snowdon horseshoe if you can only manage part of the journey.
+Sometimes it can be difficult for families to know if they will be able to complete the walk all the way up to Snowdon's summit, but taking the Miners track will still give you a view of the summit and opportunity to take some beautiful photos of the Snowdon horseshoe if you can only manage part of the journey.

-Watkin Path: The Next Level.
+Watkin Path: The Next Level

 Height Climb: 1015m